-It is imperative that you continue proofreading your work.
-You submitted an application that granted you the opportunity to interview for a position you are the perfect fit for, why squander that chance by having a grammatical or spelling error in your thank you email.
-A typo can knock you out of the running; so carefully proofread your work before you hit send.
-As with everything else you have sent, the thank you email should not be missed and it deserves a final edit before you send it.
+It would help if you continued proofreading your work.
+You submitted an application that granted you the opportunity to interview for a position you are the perfect fit for.
+Why squander that chance by having a grammatical or spelling error in your thank you email?
+A typo can knock you out of the running, so carefully proofread your work before you hit send.
+As with everything else you have sent, the thank you email should not be missed, and it deserves a final edit before you send it.

 The Sooner the Better